gelatinouscactus/firely_sync/README.md

-This is a WIP/learning experience for my.
+This is a WIP/learning experience for me.
 It is my attempt to create a customizable simulation of the synchronization of pulsing fireflies.
 I am using it as a basis to learn more python, PyQt5, and git/github to keep track of progress.
 If you have any suggestions/constructive criticisms etc, please let me know!

 Project Goals:
 Using python and PyQt5, create a gui interface to initialize a graphics simulation of fireflies synchronizing their flashes.
 There are already some similar implementations of this in various forms (todo: add links) however I will be attempting it from scratch with very minial reference to these sources except for the very brief research.